MathWorks-Teaching-Resources/Density-Functional-Theory/README.md

 <a name="H_F00D98E4"></a>
 ## Background

 You can use these live scripts to teach an introduction to density functional theory, an inherently computational topic.
 The first few live scripts review the fundamentals of single-particle quantum mechanics and highlight usage of symbolic computations.
 Then Hartree and Hartree-Fock variational methods are introduced and simple numerical codes are provided for calculating the ground state energy of helium atom.
 Next, we present the Thomas-Fermi model of an atom, introducing the key notion of the energy functional of electron density.
 Density functional theory and its orbital-free and Kohn-Sham implementations are covered in the later live scrips.
-Numerical implementations of OFDFT and KS-DFT are provided for systems with spherically symmetric ground state electron densities, such as atoms with filled shells.
+Numerical implementations of OFDFT and KS-DFT are provided for systems with spherically symmetric ground state electron densities.

-The instructions inside the live scripts will guide you through the exercises and activities.
+The instructions inside the live scripts will guide you through the exercises.
 Get started with each live script by running it one section at a time.
 To stop running the script or a section midway, use the Stop button in the **RUN** section of the **Live Editor** tab in the MATLAB Toolstrip.

 ## Contact Us